Nanka2411/ChatBot-assignment1/README.md

 ⸻

-👨‍💻 Developer Notes
+👨‍💻

-This chatbot was created as an educational cybersecurity awareness system to help users understand online safety practices in a simple and interactive way.
+This chatbot is created as an educational cybersecurity awareness system to help users understand online safety practices in a simple and interactive way.

 The chatbot focuses on beginner-friendly explanations and encourages safe online behavior through conversational learning